-The Ferry Ride Over
+The Ferry Ride Over to Cozumel

-Docking of the Ships
+Docking of the Ships in Cozumel

 Cozumel is the leading cruise ship arrival destination in the country of Mexico.
-As our ferry was pulling in, we saw 3 cruise ships with the Carnival line.
+As our ferry was pulling in, we saw three cruise ships with the Carnival line.
 Our friend was coming in on the Horizon, one of Carnival’s newest ships, and was docking a bit further down from us at another pier.
-It is hard to believe how huge these ships are when you see them in the distance but up close and personal, they are very impressive.
+It is hard to believe how huge these ships are when you see them in the distance, but up close and personal, they are very impressive.